DHAiRYA2048/VAR/README.md

 9.3 De‑normalize output to [0, 1].

-## 10. Training vs. Inference Summary
+## 10. Training vs. Inference

-• Training Mode:
+• Training:
   - Teacher forcing is used to supply ground‑truth tokens, and cross‑entropy loss guides the transformer.

-• Inference Mode:
+• Inference:
   - The transformer generates tokens autoregressively using classifier‑free guidance and sampling, then feeds the tokens progressively into higher scales.